HoraceChow/Algorithmic-Trading-Bot/README.md

 ![122557251_4584259951615388_3148439151456043905_n](https://user-images.githubusercontent.com/46755190/97043255-26eba600-1540-11eb-8b7b-651ea90adb2b.png)

 ### Features:
-  * ***Risk management*** - To ensure a single losing trade does not fully bankrup the account's capital.
+  * ***Risk management***

+  To ensure a single losing trade does not fully bankrup the account's capital.
 It is suggested that each trades should only risk 1% to 2% of the account size.
-The trading bot is implemented with risk management of each trades only risk 1.5% of the account's capital.
+The trading bot is implemented with risk management of each trades only risking 1.5% of the account's capital.

   * ***1:1.5 Risk to reward ratio***

     ![122239327_787158372135874_6754269603419990388_n (2)](https://user-images.githubusercontent.com/46755190/97047804-826d6200-1547-11eb-9e2f-df30f28a8f21.jpg)

     Through backtesting over 100 trades, it was shown that the Anticlimax trading bot had a 47% with rate with 1:1.5 risk to reward ratio, each trade uses 1.5% of account size.
-Theoretically it has a 26.25% gain over 100 trades, and the trading bot was about to fill 100 trades over 3 weeks of day trading.
+Theoretically it has a 26.25% gain over 100 trades, and the trading bot was about to complete 100 trades over 4 weeks of day trading.

-  * ***Daily stoploss*** - By implementing a daily stoploss, it could help preserving capital during a bad trading day.
+  * ***Daily stoploss***

+  By implementing a daily stoploss, it could help preserving capital during a bad trading day.
 The maximum amount of account lost allow for each trading day is 4.5% of the account size.

 ### Files